-III.
+II.
 Who Will Care for My Loved One When I am No Longer Able?

-One of the greatest fears that parents and other caregivers have is the possibility that they will no longer be able to serve as the caregiver for the care of a child with a disability, parent, relative or friend - we will sometimes refer to the person in need as the PIN - "person in need" - because of death or their own incapacity without having established a care plan for providing the necessary care.
-Most families only have to be concerned about this issue until their children reach an age when they are self-supporting.
-However, many individuals with disabilities will never be fully capable of independence and self-support, and their parents or other caregivers need to plan for the time when they will not be not available to continue to fulfill their caregiving role.
-For these caregivers, the failure to properly plan can cause hardship for the person with the disability at precisely the time when they need help the most: when the primary source of support is no longer.
-"Future Care Planning" is the solution to ensuring that services and support will continue for the life of the person with the disability when the caregivers are no longer able to help.
+One of the greatest fears that parents and other caregivers of a child with a disability have is "Who will take care of that child when I am no longer able?"
+Some individuals with disabilities will never be fully capable of independence and self-support, and their parents or other caregivers need to plan for the time when they will not be available to continue to fulfill their caregiving role.
+For these caregivers, the failure to properly plan can cause hardship for the person with the disability at precisely the time when they need help the most: when the primary source of support is no longer available.
+Establishing a "Future Care Plan" is the solution to ensuring that services and support will continue for the life of the person with the disability (the Person in Need or "PIN"), potentially for years after the primary caregivers are no longer able to help.

-The assistance that will be needed will vary according to the nature of the PIN's disability, her or his age and family circumstances, and many other factors.
+The assistance that will be needed will vary according to the nature of the PIN's disability, her or his age, the availability of family willing and capable to assume the caregiver role, their financial circumstances, and many other factors.
 For example, parents of a minor with a severe developmental disability are often most concerned with identifying a guardian and sometimes a trustee who is willing to undertake the task of caring for a child with special needs.

 Caregivers dealing with mental illness understand that the illness can bring loneliness and isolation, and they want to ensure that there will always be an advocate willing to step in and assist in a time of crisis.
-On the other hand, many individuals with disabilities live very independent lives, and need nothing more than some basic assistance in their day to day affairs.
+On the other hand, many individuals with disabilities live very independent lives, and need nothing more than some basic assistance in their day-to-day affairs.

-Comprehensive Future Care Planning ensures that the question, "Who will take care of my loved one when I am no longer able" is answered in the most cost effective and efficient manner possible, and in a fashion that considers not only the needs of the disabled individual, but the ongoing financial, personal and health care needs of the caregivers themselves.
+Comprehensive Future Care Planning ensures that the question, "Who will take care of my loved one when I am no longer able" is answered by adopting a plan that meets the best interests of the PIN, efficiently utilizes available resources, and in a fashion that considers not only the needs of the disabled individual, but also the ongoing financial, personal and health care needs of the caregivers themselves.

-IV.
-Start with a Comprehensive and Honest Assessment
+III.
+Start with a Comprehensive and Realistic Assessment

-Future Care Planning requires a working knowledge of a broad range of issues: government benefits and eligibility rules, trust and estate law, estate, gift and income tax rules, guardianship law, basic financial planning, and many others.
-In all cases, the caregiver and her or his advisor must understand the nature of the particular disability and have a sense of what the future care of the PIN will involve and what the oversight requirements will be.
+Future Care Planning requires a working knowledge of a broad range of issues: government benefits and eligibility rules, trust and estate law, estate, gift and income tax rules, guardianship law, basic financial planning, and many other subjects.
+In all cases, the caregiver and her or his advisor must understand the nature of the disability and have a sense of what the future care of the PIN will involve and what the oversight requirements will be.
 In turn, the care needs of the PIN will determine the resources that will be required to support a comprehensive care plan.